onsi/biloba/docs/index.md

 ```

 this also accepts any [`chromedp.EmulateViewportOption`](https://pkg.go.dev/github.com/chromedp/chromedp#EmulateViewportOption) after `height`.  `b.SetWindowSize` automatically sets up a Ginkgo `DeferCleanup` to reset the window size when the spec ends.
 You can query the window size of a tab at any time using `b.WindowSize()`.

+One quick hack to speed up a test suite is to use the _smallest_ viable window size to run the tests.
+You can then pass `BilobaConfigFailureScreenshotsSize(width, height)` to `ConnectToChrome(...)` to configure the size of Biloba's automatically generated screenshots.
+Biloba will scale the window up on failure, take a screenshot, then scale it back down to proceed with other tests.
+As an anecdotal data-point a 30% speed-up was observed for a Biloba test suite against a complex web-app running in parallel when the screen-size was minimized in this way.

 ### Capturing Screenshots